International Education (MSc, PGDip, PGCert) September 2025 entry

 University of St Andrews Teaching Excellence Awards

-• Lori Davis was awarded one of six annual Teaching Excellent Awards in 2022.
+• Lori Leigh Davis was awarded one of six annual Teaching Excellent Awards in 2022.
 Lori was recognised for the energy and enthusiasm she brings to her classes, her commitment to embedding sustainability within her teaching, as well as her work mentoring colleagues and contributing to University widening access programmes.

 • Kerry Tavakoli was awarded one of four annual Teaching Excellence Awards in 2018.
 Kerry was recognised for the positive impact her work has had on students through her teaching.

-University of St Andrews Students' Association Teaching Excellence Awards
+University of St Andrews Students' Association 1413 Teaching Excellence Awards

 University of St Andrews Start-Up Challenge

-Cameron Wren (MSc TESOL with a specialism in Technology for Teaching 2022-2023) won the Start-Up Challenge at the University's Entrepreneurship Centre with his business proposal for an online curriculum subscription service for online and offline English language teachers.
+Cameron Wren (MSc TESOL with a Specialism in Technology for Teaching 2022-2023) won the Start-Up Challenge at the University's Entrepreneurship Centre with his business proposal for an online curriculum subscription service for online and offline English language teachers.

 The Careers Centre offers one-to-one advice to all students as well as a programme of events to assist students to build their employability skills.